rickeranderson/EchoProjector/README.md

 # EchoProjector

-This prjetc was built using mostly example code from both fauxmo and pypjlink
+This project was built using mostly example code from both fauxmo and pypjlink

 ## Design